 REMOTE OUTPUT CAPABILITY Remote output capability is available as a standard feature, so a remote indication lamp or a compatible platform sounder (check power requirements and loop drive limits) may be wired to the base terminals (Figure 3).
 If other equipment is connected to the remote output, its supply current must be eventually limited by using an adequate resistor.
 Consult the TECHNICAL SPECIFICATIONS table and assess the external device current absorption's value.
 SHORT CIRCUIT ISOLATORS The detector is equipped with bi-directional short-circuit isolators to help protect against wiring faults that may otherwise result in loop failure.
 In the event of a short circuit isolators either side should open to maintain most functions.
 Normal operation can be restored after the fault has been corrected.
 DEVICE PROGRAMMING - ADDRESS SETTING Detectors can be addressed using a special hand-held programming unit or they can be automatically addressed from the control panel (if this feature exists for the model used) after they have been installed.
-Addresses may be selected from a range from 1 to 240, although, of course, each device on the loop must have a unique address DEVICE PROGRAMMING - THERMAL SENSITIVITY SETTING A choice of two thermal sensitivity levels is available; these two levels correspond to a Rate Of Rise (ROR) A1R category (most correlation of the category (most sensitive) and to a category BS (least sensitive), according to the EN 54 part 5 European normative.
-Sensitivity level can be selected through a hand-held programming unit or, if such Sensitivity level can be selected through a hand-held programming unit or, if such feature is provided, directly through the control panel.
+Addresses may be selected from a range from 1 to 240, although, of course, each device on the loop must have a unique address DEVICE PROGRAMMING - THERMAL SENSITIVITY SETTING A choice of two thermal sensitivity levels is available; these two levels correspond to a Rate Of Rise (ROR) A1R category (most constitution) and to a category (most sensitive) and to a category BS (least sensitive), according to the EN 54 part 5 European normative.
+Sensitivity level can be selected through a hand-held programming unit or, if such feature is provided, directly through the control panel.

 DETECTOR PLACEMENT 1) Position the detector centrally on its adaptor base ensuring it is level.
 2) Rotate clockwise applying gentle pressure.
 The detector will drop into its keyed location.